-In Table~\ref{tableChi2}, we include also the relative contribution from the $D1$ and $D3$ states.
+In Table~\ref{tableChi2}, we include also the relative contributions from the $D1$ and $D3$ states.
 We notice that the values of $a$ and $b$ are very close to the values of the previous work: $a=0.0341$ and $b=0.2666$~\cite{Omega2} (see Table~\ref{tableParam}).
-It is then worth mentioning that, although based on different $S$ state radial wave functions the mixtures of the $D1$ and $D3$ states, the fit from Ref.~\cite{Omega2} and the new fit are very similar, with about 0.1\% and 7\% for the $D3$ and $D1$ states respectively.
+It is then worth mentioning that, although based on different $S$-state radial wave functions, the mixtures of the $D1$ and $D3$ states, the fit from Ref.~\cite{Omega2}, and the new fit are very similar, with about 0.1\% and 7\% for the $D3$ and $D1$ states, respectively.
 The conclusion that the $D1$ state has a larger contribution is preserved.
 Notice, however, that the 0.1\% of the state $D3$ is essential to describe the electric quadrupole form factor data, according to Eq.~(\ref{eqGE2}).

-We look now for the numerical results for the form factors for $G_{E0}$, $G_{M1}$, $G_{E2}$ and $G_{M3}$, represented in Figs.~\ref{figFF1} and \ref{figFF2} by the dashed-lines.
+We look now for the numerical results for the form factors for $G_{E0}$, $G_{M1}$, $G_{E2}$ and $G_{M3}$, represented in Figs.~\ref{figFF1} and \ref{figFF2} by the dashed lines.
 We do not include the theoretical uncertainty band for clarity.
-As anticipated from the results for the chi-squares, we obtain a good description of the $G_{M1}$ and $G_{E2}$ data.
-The $G_{E0}$ lattice data is more difficult to describe, due to the behavior of the different data sets and the small error bars.
+As anticipated from the results for the chi squares, we obtain a good description of the $G_{M1}$ and $G_{E2}$ data.
+The $G_{E0}$ lattice data are more difficult to describe, due to the behavior of the different datasets and the small error bars.

 The comparison with the $G_{E2}$ and $G_{M3}$ lattice QCD data are presented in Fig.~\ref{figFF2}.
-The fit (dashed-line) describe well the lattice QCD data for $G_{E2}$ within the accuracy of the data points.
-The small value obtained for the $G_{E2}$ partial chi-square (0.25) is the consequence of the large error bars on the data.
+The fit (dashed-line) describes well the lattice QCD data for $G_{E2}$ within the accuracy of the data points.
+The small value obtained for the $G_{E2}$ partial chi square (0.25) is the consequence of the large error bars on the data.
 As for $G_{M3}$, the estimate can be compared only with the single data point $G_{M3}(\, 0.23 \; \mbox{GeV}^2)= 1.25 \pm 7.50$~\cite{Boinepalli09}.
 The present result overestimates the data, but only by 1.1 standard deviations.

 When compared with the estimate from Ref.~\cite{Omega2} one has an increment of 13\% for $G_{E2}(0)$ and a reduction of 6\% on $G_{M3}(0)$.
 The falloffs of $G_{E0}$ and $G_{M3}$ with $Q^2$ are similar to the ones from Ref.~\cite{Omega2}.